Disney Travel In Unpredictable Times

 - Changing Disney Cruises

 - Changing Disneyland (California) Tickets, Hotels and Packages

 All Walt Disney World tickets retain their value if unused, no matter where you purchased them, even if they expire.
 That said, you have more options if you don’t let your Walt Disney World tickets expire.
 The self-service options for changing tickets are only available if the ticket is unexpired, and a handful of changes are very difficult to do without actually being physically present at Walt Disney World.
 With FastPass+ selections needing to be made 30-60 days in advance of your trip, you really don’t want to have to wait to get to the park to trade in your old tickets, so if possible keep them from expiring.
-Walt Disney World will automatically extend the expiration date for tickets that were purchased for dates they are closed, but that may take some time to happen.
-So if you know you won’t be able to travel on your original dates, see our suggestions below.

-If you have tickets that are going to expire in the next month or so, and you aren’t sure what future dates will work, you should still take the time to move the dates out into the future.
+If you have tickets that are going to expire in the next month or so, and you aren’t sure what future dates will work, you should still take the time to move the dates out into the future (once ticket purchasing opens up again).
 Specifically, find some dates a year or more away that are approximately the same price as your current tickets.
 If you have to pick tickets with fewer days to keep the price close, that’s OK; you can add days back again when you move the tickets to your real trip dates.
 If you have to pay a dollar or two more per ticket right now, go ahead; we think it’s worth a few dollars to give yourself more time to make a decision.
 You can make this change yourself through the MyDisneyExperience app.
 You do not have to have purchased the tickets directly from Disney; you can also make changes to discounted tickets from Undercover Tourist through the app.

 For more details about specific rules regarding Walt Disney World tickets, read our guide to Disney World ticket expiration and upgrades.